Inside-Out Prison Exchange Program

 Inside-Out was founded by Lori Pompa at Temple University with the first class taking place in the Philadelphia Prison System in 1997.
 The program has since grown to include over 1,200 trained instructors from nearly every U.S. state and 12 countries reaching over 60,000 students.
 The Spring 2016 class taught at ASU was the first time the course was taught in the state of Arizona.

 To be considered for the course, students are required to fill out an application.
 Students who make the short list of applicants will then complete a brief interview with the course facilitators, who are responsible for selecting the final roster of students for the course.
 Class size is very limited.

-If you have questions about the Fall 2023 Inside-Out course, contact Dr. Wright (email@example.com)
+If you have questions about the Inside-Out Prison Exchange Program, contact Dr. Wright (email@example.com)

 Barrett, The Honors College, also offers Inside-Out courses.

 CRJ 317 Inside-Out Prison Exchange Program (3 credits)